-Is artificial insemination by husband the same in serodiscordant couples and in healthy couples?
+Is artificial insemination by the partner the same in serodiscordant couples and in healthy couples?

 Due to advances in sperm washing techniques and large medical studies, HIV serodiscordant couples can be offered IUI (intrauterine insemination) provided the semen sample from a HIV positive man is prepared in a reproductive laboratory capable of appropriate preparation of the specimen in order to maximize the reduction of HIV transmission to the woman and baby.

-Can I undergo artificial insemination without husband's consent?
+Can I undergo artificial insemination without my partner's consent?

 It is possible, however, if the couple is divorced or separated and the woman wants to get pregnant through IUI with donor sperm, as the man would not be considered to be the legal father of the child, that is, he would have no legal right or responsibility to the baby.

 If you want to continue reading more artificial insemination treatments, we recommend you to access the following post: Advantages and disadvantages of artificial insemination.

 You may have some doubts about the choice of the most appropriate treatment.
 For this reason, we recommend the reading you will find here: Differences between artificial insemination and in vitro fertilization.